 Flexibility marks the MA in Christian Leadership program.
 The degree requirements can be completed in two years of full-time study, although many elect to earn the degree over an extended period of time through part-time study.
-All requirements for the MA in Christian Leadership may be completed at several locations, including Irvine, Seattle, Menlo Park, Sacramento, Phoenix, Colorado Springs, and Houston.
-Courses offered at any Fuller Regional Campus site may be counted toward the degree, but at least 36 units must be completed at the Pasadena campus or one of the areas listed above.
+All requirements for the MA in Christian Leadership may be completed at all campuses, including Pasadena, Irvine, Seattle, Menlo Park, Sacramento, Phoenix, Colorado Springs, and Houston.